MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

     ![Azure ATP standalone sensor installation language](media/sensor-install-language.png)

 5. The installation wizard automatically checks if the server is a domain controller or a dedicated server.
-If it is a domain controller, the Azure ATP sensor is installed, if it is a dedicated server, the Azure ATP standalone sensor is installed.
+If it's a domain controller, the Azure ATP sensor is installed.
+If it's a dedicated server, the Azure ATP standalone sensor is installed.

     For example, for an Azure ATP sensor, the following screen is displayed to let you know that an Azure ATP sensor is installed on your dedicated server: